- Education and Science

 - Teacher Motivation - Among extrinsic factors the teacher is probably the single, most powerful source of motivation for pupils.
 The personality, skill, attitude, sex, age and even the attire of the teacher are all very important factors in determining whether students perform or not.
 Teachers must be conscious of the powerful impact that they can have on their students and make every effort to ensure that they impact positively rather than negatively on the young minds entrusted to their care.
 Teachers are mentors, life shapers, destiny shapers and they must be prepared to undertake the task which has been put into their hands.
 Students are motivated by teachers who show that they are concerned about their well being, that they have answers to life’s questions , that they can rise to challenges, that they can be mothers, fathers and friends.

 Generally students are motivated to do well when conditions at home and at school are favorable.
 In extreme situations one may find children who have everything going for them getting distracted and choosing the wrong path in life.
 Alternatively, one may find students who appear to have very little motivation at home buckling their belts and setting their own course for success.
-Motivation can come from any number of sources, but wherever it comes from it is that force which impels us to move forward to achieve - nay to excel.
+Motivation can come from any number of sources, but wherever it comes from it is that force which impels the student to move forward to achieve - nay to excel.

 Education - Learning Hubs